vallejocc/Reverse-Engineering-Arsenal/WinDbg/Readme.md

 If you dump a PE from memory, it could have variables pointing to symbols (for example, api addresses that it got with GetProcAddress, etc...).
 It is useful to have a list of pairs (symbol, address) because in this way if we open the dumped PE with IDA we can search for that addresses and set a name for the variable containing them.

+Article talking about this script: https://vallejo.cc/2017/08/13/tools-for-unpacking-malware-part-1-dumping-executables-from-rwe-memory/

 $$>a<load_code_to_kernel_memory.wdbg <src code> <mem size> <offset start routine>
 ---------------------------------------------------------------------------------